4321ba/midi_player/README.md

 # midi_player
-Play midi files on the Raspberry Pi using multiple piezo buzzers, wiringpi and py-midicsv.
+Play midi files on the Raspberry Pi using multiple piezo buzzers, wiringpi and py-midicsv.<br/>
-Requires Python 3.
+Requires Python 3.<br/>
-You also need <code>pip3 install wiringpi py-midicsv</code>.
+You also need <code>pip3 install wiringpi py-midicsv</code>.<br/>
 Comment if something's wrong.